3saster/fullscrn_huds/readme.txt

 * CHANGELOG *

+> Version 5.X.X (XXX X, 2019)
+  [ALL] Added "Force HUD Override" option.
+This will override any other custom HUD and use this HUD, regardless
+        of load order (this is intended for autoloading in particular)

 > Version 5.1.2 (Nov 4, 2019)
   [ALL] MENUDEF: Code optimization (now only HacX needs two files, all other games just one) [DOOM] Automatic compatibility added for Sunlust